jhudsl/Informatics_Research_Leadership/docs/01-intro.md

 <img src="images/01-intro_files/figure-html//1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4_gc53d3d234f_0_45.png" title=" This is Harry, the helpful collaborator.
 He helps you and you help him!" alt=" This is Harry, the helpful collaborator.
 He helps you and you help him!" width="100%" />

-We will now describe some guidelines for how to be an effective leader, collaborator and mentor on informatics projects so that you can be more like Sally with mentees and employees like Hilda and collaborators like Harry.
+We will now describe some guidelines for how to be an effective leader, collaborator, and mentor on informatics projects so that you can be more like Sally with mentees and employees like Hilda and collaborators like Harry.

 Keep in mind that while our cartoons often exaggerate situations to make them more comical, more subtle situations can still be very detrimental to your research teammates.